sedusa/raspi-ionic-iot/README.md

 Once the app is downloaded on your mobile device click on **Preview Shared App** option and enter the App ID **afb048d3**

-**The video below shows how the app interacts with the Raspberry Pi.**
+**Click on the video below to shows how the app interacts with the Raspberry Pi**

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=9yw8BysEuNY
 " target="_blank"><img src="http://img.youtube.com/vi/9yw8BysEuNY/0.jpg"